We have more to give. Together.

-Each year, our Investment Committee, comprised of a dozen or so SVP Boston Partners, gathers for a few hours a week over four months to select the organizations that SVP funds.
+Each year, our Investment Committee, comprised of a dozen or so SVP Partners, gathers for a few hours a week over four months to select the organizations that we fund.
 The committee looks for nonprofits that are having a great impact in our community and are poised to take their work to the next level.
 Through the Investment Committee, Partners:

-- Learn about the areas we are funding (e.g. education) and about good grantmaking practices
+- Learn about Boston’s nonprofit sector and about good grant making practices

-- Collectively review letters of inquiry and proposals, debating the merits of each organization
+- Collectively review letters of inquiry and proposals

 - Visit those organizations, meeting staff and board members, and witnessing their work first-hand

-- Recommend one or two new organizations to fund each year
+- Recommend two new organizations to fund each year

 Partners consistently say that participating on the Investment Committee is one of the most rewarding experiences at SVP, and some continue on to oversee our entire portfolio of Grantees.